catherinemarvin/DJS/README.md

 Install from npm
 ----------------

 `npm install djs` or `npm install djs -g` for a global installation.
+You may have to also `npm install mongodb`.

 DJS is a Node.JS module built on top of Now and MongoDB.